The Quickest Way to Get Clarity in Your Relationship When You’re Confused

 Preface your speculation with ‘The story I’m making up is…’.

-For instance, if you’re dating someone and they consistently take a day or more to respond to texts, you might say:
+For instance, if you’re dating someone and they consistently take a few days to respond to texts, you might say:

-The reason this works is instead of saying ‘you’re a jerk’, which will elicit a defensive response, by taking ownership of your interpretation (your ‘story’ of what’s happening), you're leaving a safer space for your partner to come forward with their reality.
+The reason this works is instead of saying ‘you’re a jerk’ or 'you just don't care!', which is guaranteed to elicit a defensive response, is by taking ownership of your interpretation (your ‘story’ of what’s happening), you're leaving a safer space for your partner to come forward and share their reality.
+Your job then is to listen.

-Now you’re connecting around the only two realities that really matter - yours and your partner’s.
-This is the space where change can happen occur.
+You’re connecting around the only two realities that matter - yours and your partner’s.
+This is the space where change can happen.

 It can be really confronting to stand up for what you need, to directly address the cause of your discomfort, but the best way really is through.

-(my relationships changed forever when I learned these two things)
+(my relationships changed forever when I learned these three things)

-contact me for a free 45 minute discovery session to find out how I can help
+a free 35 minute discovery session to find out how I can help.

 Previous